bitovi/academy/src/angular/9-form-value-changes/form-value-changes.md

 @codepen
 @highlight 33-34,only

+## P2: How to Verify Your Solution is Correct

+✏️ Update the spec file  __src/app/restaurant/restaurant.service.spec.ts__ to be:

+@diff ../6-restaurant-service/restaurant.service-with-interface.spec.ts ./restaurant.service-citystate.spec.ts only

+> If you've implemented the solution correctly, when you run `npm run test` all tests will pass!

 ## P2: Technical Requirements

 Write two new methods in the `RestaurantsService` to get state and city lists.